zsofimajor/aliit-builder-hub/builder-guide/index.md

 - **Follow-through** — completing what you start, with output that's fully usable or understandable by others
 - **Community conduct** — communicating respectfully and contributing positively to the culture

 Consistency and improvement over time matter too.
-If you don't earn 1500 points in 2 months, but after reviewing your quests you aren't invited to become a Fellow, no worries.
+If you earn 1500 points in 2 months, but after reviewing your quests you aren't invited to become a Fellow, no worries.
 You remain in the program, and can continue contributing and earning points.

 ### Submission review guidelines